Arkansas Coin Operated Amusement Machine Operator Bond

-How much does a coin operated machine operator bond cost in Arkansas?
+How much does a $6,000 coin-operated machine operator bond cost in Arkansas?

 The Arkansas Department of Finance and Administration requires all persons who operate coin amusement machines in Arkansas to obtain a $6,000 coin machine operator bond.

-Arkansas amusement machine bonds ensure that the principal (machine operator) promptly pays all fees and faithfully performs all obligated duties stated in Arkansas Code 26-57-401 et seq.
+Arkansas amusement machine bonds ensure that the principal (machine operator) promptly pays all fees and faithfully performs all obligated duties stated in Arkansas Code 26-57-401.
 If the operator fails to comply with these terms, a claim can be filed against the bond.
-If the claim is validated, the surety underwriting company that produced the bond will pay damages to the state and/or another harmed party up to the full $6,000 penal sum of the bond.
+If the claim is validated, the surety underwriting company that produced the bond will pay damages to the state and/or other harmed party up to the full $6,000 penal sum of the bond.
 The operator, in turn, will be responsible for reimbursing the surety for any damages paid out.